iltabiai/iltabiai.github.io/_posts/2015-11-19-DIC-VS-Photoelasticity-single-hole.md

 date:   2015-11-19 10:15:00
 comments: true
-categories: [dic, photoelastic, single hole dogbone] dic, photoelastic, single hole dogbone
+categories: [dic, photoelastic, single hole dogbone]
+tags: dic, photoelastic, single hole dogbone
 ---

 A transparent photoelastic polymer containing a single hole of 500um is loaded under tensile stress.
 The same experiment is done again using Digital Image Correlation (DIC) as an analysis method this time.